midCenturyDude7/Flask-TDD-Docker/README.md

-Project Goal: a RESTful API, using Test-Driven Development.
+Project Goal: Build a RESTful API, using Test-Driven Development.
 The API itself will follow RESTful design principles, using the basic HTTP verbs: GET, POST, PUT, and DELETE.